hh-nosql/nosql-material/material/3-mongo-operations.md

 - The `title` and `author` field values should be strings
 - The `copies` and `year` field values should be integers
-- The `genres` field value should be an [array](https://www.mongodb.com/docs/manual/tutorial/query-arrays/) of strings representing one or many genres of the book
+- The `categories` field value should be an [array](https://www.mongodb.com/docs/manual/tutorial/query-arrays/) of strings representing one or many categories of the book
 - The `ebook` field value should be a boolean representing whether the book is an ebook version of the book or not

 Then, list all documents in the `books` collection and make sure that the inserted documents have the correct information.
 You'll notice that each document has an automatically generated `_id` field which act as a primary key.
 These values are [ObjectId](https://www.mongodb.com/docs/manual/reference/method/ObjectId/) objects, such as `ObjectId("507f1f77bcf86cd799439011")`.